Delphinium: Cultivation

 Most delphinium hybrids and cultivars are derived from D. elatum.
 Hybridisation was developed in the 19th century, led by Victor Lemoine in France.
 Other hybrid crosses have included D. bruninianum, D. cardinale, D. cheilanthum, and D. formosum.

 Numerous cultivars have been selected as garden plants, and for cut flowers and floristry.
 They are available in shades of white, pink, purple, and blue.
 The blooming plant is also used in displays and specialist competitions at flower and garden shows, such as the Chelsea Flower Show.

 The 'Pacific Giant' hybrids are a group with individual single-colour cultivar names, developed by Reinelt in the United States.
 They typically grow to 4–6 ft tall on long stems, by 2–3 ft wide.
 They reportedly can tolerate deer.
 Millennium delphinium hybrids, bred by Dowdeswell's in New Zealand, are reportedly better in warmer climates than the Pacific hybrids.
 Flower colours in shades of red, orange, and pink have been hybridized from D. cardinale by Americans Reinelt and Samuelson.

+Since 2024 the UK National Collection of delphiniums has been held by Colin Parton at Delph Cottage Garden, south east of Leeds.
+Parton has over 100 cultivars, 21 of which are on the endangered list on Plant Heritage's Threatened Plants Programme.
+He occasionally opens his garden to the public in return for a donation to the charity Cancer Research.